lelandjansen/ScaleBook/README.md

 - et cetera

 #### Scales
 A musical scale is a pattern notes.
-For example, the major (ionian) scale follows the semitone pattern 2 | 2 | 1 | 2 | 2 | 2 | 1
+For example, the major (ionian) scale follows the semitone pattern:
+2 | 2 | 1 | 2 | 2 | 2 | 1

 The scale C major starts on the note C and follows the major scale pattern.
-Thus, the notes of the C major:
+Thus, the notes of the C major are:
 C | D | E | F | G | A | B | (C)

 ScaleBook knows the following scales: